 In 2009, Graduate and Postdoctoral Studies, in consultation with the Faculty Deans and Associate Deans, introduced the Graduate Research Enhancement and Travel awards (GREAT awards) program.
-The University added an annual budget of $300,000 ($150,000 from the Provost’s office plus $150,000 from GPS) to the now defunct Alma Mater Travel Grant Program in order to expand its mandate and support graduate student travel and research dissemination.
+The University added an annual budget of $450,000 to the now defunct Alma Mater Travel Grant Program in order to expand its mandate and support graduate student travel and research dissemination across the University.

-GREAT awards funds are allocated to Faculties and then disbursed to graduate students.
-These awards cover not only dissemination of research through graduate student presentations at conferences, but also other graduate student research-enhancement activities, such as travel for fieldwork, archival inquiry and extra-mural collaborative research.
+GREAT award funds are allocated to Faculties to be disbursed to graduate students.
+These awards cover dissemination of research through graduate student presentations at conferences, and other graduate student research-enhancement activities, such as travel for fieldwork, archival inquiry and extra-mural collaborative research.

 Goal and Objectives

 The goal of the GREAT awards program is to create a net increase in McGill’s research profile, to allow flexibility in the determination and distribution of graduate student travel awards, and to introduce more efficient and effective administrative and allocation mechanisms.

 - Significantly increasing the overall pool of funds for the enhancement of graduate student (and hence university-wide) research activity and visibility;

 - Providing Faculties with an annual GREAT awards allocation so that they can increase the funding for graduate student research travel and dissemination according to their own research and funding strategies;